 To me, it’s mythical because, like a mythical urn, this skillet needs extra care with pure love to ensure that mythical long-lasting lifespan, and the effort of this extra care is definitely easier than taking care of a delicate little flower.

-How to Make a Cast Iron Skillet Non-stick
+How to Make a Cast Iron Skillet Non Stick When Its Cooking Surface Is Damaged

 The secret of this extra care is nothing but giving your cast iron frying pan a proper seasoning.
 Most of the cast iron pans available in the market are now pre-seasoned, which can easily make you confused.